 Sony’s smartphone sales have shrunk so much, the company expected to ship around 7 million devices globally in 2018., that’s roughly as many as any of the top 3 manufacturers sell in about 2 weeks.

 Today, Sony’s smartphone business is on life support provided by the company’s other successful ventures.
-Sony has still not flexed Xperia model to be lower priced.
-At the rate its sales are going down, after years Sony phones may be rarer than a red panda.
+Sony has still not flexed the Xperia model to be lower priced.
+At the rate, its sales are going down, after years Sony phones may be rarer than a red panda.

-In the early 1990s, IBM failed to adjust to the personal computer revolution and thus began their downfall.
-The company adjusted their focus back on hardware instead of software solutions.
+In the early 1990s, IBM failed to adjust to the personal computer revolution and thus began its downfall.
+The company adjusted its focus back on hardware instead of software solutions.
 Today, after going through several transitions, IBM is one of the most powerful names in enterprise software.
 They turned their luck around with new management.

 Kodak was popular in the photographic film market during most of the 20th century.
-The company led the market of photographic camera in late 90s and early 20th century.
-However the Kodak failed to adapt digital photography revolution as they were in denial for too long.
-The management was so focused on the film success that they missed the digital revolution after starting it.
-Customer’s move from photographic film to digital camera was the reason for Kodak’s failure.
+The company led the market of photographic cameras in the late 90s and early 20th century.
+However, Kodak failed to adopt digital photography revolution as they were in denial for too long.
+The management was so focused on the film’s success that they missed the digital revolution after starting it.
+The customer’s move from photographic film to a digital camera was the reason for Kodak’s failure.
 Kodak filed for bankruptcy in 2012.
 The Kodak failure surprised many.

 In 2005 Yahoo was one of the main players in the online advertising market.
 But because Yahoo undervalued the importance of search, the company decided to focus more on becoming a media giant.

 The decision to focus more on media meant they neglected consumer trends and a need to improve the user experience.
 Yahoo managed to gain a massive number of viewers to view content but failed to make enough of a profit in order to scale.